RosettaCommons/documentation/application_documentation/score-commands.md

  General Output:

+   -out:file:score_only                           Only output the score file.
+                                                   Must give score.sc or filename for it to work.
-   -out:file:score_only                           Only output the score file -out:no_nstruct_label                          Do not append _#### to tag for output structures -out:overwrite                                 Overwrite structures if they already exist -out:path:all                                  Path where to write output data
+   -out:no_nstruct_label                          Do not append _#### to tag for output structures -out:overwrite                                 Overwrite structures if they already exist -out:path:all                                  Path where to write output data